osmphp/admin/readme.md

         SEARCH_INDEX_PREFIX="${NAME}_"

 6. Install the project.
-On Linux, run `bin/install.sh`.
+On Linux, run `bin/install.sh` in the project directory.
 On other platforms, run the following commands:

         cd {project_dir}